North Florida Amateur Radio Society

 By Billy Williams, N4UF

+The WWD group title and certificate program faded fast.
+No certificates were issued between 1963 and 1975.
 When I first joined NOFARS in 1964, mention of WWD, the certificate or organization, was rare at meetings or on the air.
-WWD apparently faded fast.

 I became NOFARS president in January 1975 and one of my primary projects was to revive the dormant WWD program.
 Because of the duplication and confusion surrounding previously-issued WWD numbers, I started with the W4IZ club call as WWD #1.
-Subsequent numbers from #2 up earned by checking into the Monday night WWD net on 28.690 MHz.
+Subsequent numbers from #2 up were earned by checking into the Monday night WWD net on 28.690 MHz.

-But was I wrong!
 When the original 100 local WWD numbers ran out, I skipped up to #1001 for local qualifiers.
-Today, we are nearing WWD #1500 under the supervision of current WWD Certificate Manager John Purvis, KA4REY.
+Today, we are past #1500.

 1975: FIRST WWD NET